 Mature plums have a distinctive glaucous appearance which comes from the pale grey or blueish-green waxy bloom on the ripened skin.
 Glaucous coverings are one of mother natures marvelous interventions.
 Hydrophobic in nature, this covering assists in the prevention of rain spoilage as water rolls off the skin.
 It is also thought to function as a deterrent to small climbing and feeding insects as they can’t maintain their grip as they try to feed upon the luscious fruit juice.

 Once picked ripe fruit will only last 1 -2 weeks.
 With too much to eat as fresh fruit, processing the abundant plum harvest is about to commence.
 So, as the fruit ripens to perfection in the next couple days, this is the last chance to retrieve my favourite plum recipes and seek out new ones.
-Soon my kitchen will be filled be with the fragrant and heady aromas of plum cake, strudel and clafouti as well as plum and ginger chutney, classic plum jam, spiced vanilla jam, chinese-style plum sauce and Italian pickled plums.
+Soon my kitchen will be filled be with the fragrant and heady aromas of plum cake, strudel and clafouti as well as plum and ginger chutney, classic plum jam, spiced vanilla jam, plum syrup, chinese-style plum sauce and Italian pickled plums.

 Once the last of the preserved plums have been packed away, the cycle will re-commence with the nectarines and peaches, to be followed by the late apricots, then the figs, pears and lastly the quinces.
 The stone fruit harvest is a time of excitement, reward and reflection.
 Savoring the first produce of the season is the reward for nurturing and meeting the challenges that each season brings.
 Eaten fresh from the tree, bursting with flavour, this hedonistic experience, the pleasure of the first of the season is natures gift, a reward, not a commodity.